ecloudhub/spark/README.md

 ### Text Reveal

-Display text with a fancy animation when is inside the current viewport.
+Display text with a fancy animation when it's inside the current viewport.

 ```tsx
 interface TextReveal {